itsfuad/Poketab-Messenger/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
-3. Start the development server using `npm start`
+3. Start the development server using `npm run dev`
 4. Open the app in your browser at `http://localhost:3000`

+To build the production version:

+1. Type `npm run build` to compile all frontend `javascript` code to a single js bundle.
+2. Type `tsc` to compile all `typescript` code into `javascript`
+3. Commit
+4. Deploy

 Use cannot use the link outside your local network.
 To access from outside your local network you may use `ssl tunneling` or `port forwarding`.
 But that is very complex to setup.
 You can use `ngrok` instead or other similar solutions.